The Left-Wing Tech Investor Running For Governor

 Jealous' dad is white.
 His mom is black.
 And this bizarre moment is happening — despite the race wars tearing America apart — because the gubernatorial candidate believes the choice between white working class and minority voter is a false choice.
 If you address rising inequality, Jealous says, you can win both; and Bernie Sanders — whose popularity has increased since the 2016 election — is proof of that.

-Jealous was one of Sanders's earliest supporters.
+Jealous was one of Sanders' earliest supporters.
 Both men are left wing.
 But to call Jealous a Berniecrat would be to overlook a key fact: While Sanders trashes capitalism, the gubernatorial hopeful believes the market can solve many problems far more effectively than protest can.
 That's why, in 2013, he went from civil rights to Silicon Valley.

-It's not a familiar story line, although it did start with a walk on the beach.
-Jealous was at Martha's Vineyard — the small island where the rich retreat — visiting tech guru Mitch Kapor, the founder of Lotus (the 1980s spreadsheet maker).
+It's not a familiar storyline, although it did start with a walk on the beach.
+Jealous was at Martha's Vineyard — the small island where the rich retreat — visiting tech guru Mitch Kapor, the founder of Lotus (the 1980s spreadsheet-maker).

-Jealous was ready to leave the NAACP which, many say, he managed to stabilize.
+Jealous was ready to leave the NAACP, which, many say, he had managed to stabilize.
 It was in financial shambles when he arrived.
 Like past chiefs, he raised millions from big banks on behalf of the nonprofit (including during the financial crisis).
-Unlike others, he used the Internet to grow online engagement from 200,000 to more than 2 million; and increase the donor base nearly tenfold.
+Unlike others, he used the Internet to grow online engagement from 200,000 to more than 2 million and increase the donor base nearly tenfold.

-"Ben did a huge turn around job," Kapor says.
+"Ben did a huge turnaround job," Kapor says.
 "Seeing opportunities where others don't — that's an investment skill."

-Kapor introduced Jealous to the hidden world of tech investment with a simple example: LendUp, a startup that's an alternative to payday lending.
+Kapor introduced Jealous to the hidden world of tech investment with a simple example: LendUp, a startup that is an alternative to payday lending.
 Poor people can borrow and, as they repay, their interest rates go down.
-A light bulb went off for Jealous, as Kapor recalls it: "He told me, 'You guys have made more progress in a year or two than we've made in a decade.' "
+A lightbulb went off for Jealous, as Kapor recalls it: "He told me, 'You guys have made more progress in a year or two than we've made in a decade.' "

 Jealous soon joined Kapor Capital and became a partner.
 The boutique Silicon Valley firm does "impact investing" — putting money into tech startups that purport a social mission, not just a profit motive.

-Kapor is one of the powerful liberal investors who is regularly courted by Democrats to write big checks.
-He says Jealous's connection to Silicon Valley "puts him on the leading edge of progressives.
+Kapor is one of the powerful liberal investors who are regularly courted by Democrats to write big checks.
+He says Jealous' connection to Silicon Valley "puts him on the leading edge of progressives.
 Progressives need a positive image for how to grow the economy.
 It can't just be about distribution."

 It's unclear how much Silicon Valley's message (not just money) will touch Maryland voters.

-On Day Two with NPR, Jealous goes from a student protest against the Trump administration straight into meetings at a tech incubator run by Johns Hopkins University.
-As a "mentor in residence," he's searching for startups he can back in fields like education, biotech and cybersecurity.
+On Day 2 with NPR, Jealous goes from a student protest against the Trump administration straight into meetings at a tech incubator run by Johns Hopkins University.
+As a "mentor in residence," he is searching for startups he can back in fields like education, biotech and cybersecurity.

 One by one, millennials come to seek advice: Will a teachers union open doors for a startup that wants to sell online accounting software to public schools?
-Will chicken plant workers use a new app that provides carpel tunnel therapy by tracking hand movements?
-Would the mayor of Los Angeles (a friend of Jealous) be interested in small, portable air quality monitors that look like mouse traps?
+Will chicken plant workers use a new app that provides carpal tunnel therapy by tracking hand movements?
+Would the mayor of Los Angeles (a friend of Jealous') be interested in small, portable air quality monitors that look like mousetraps?

-Jealous readily opens up his massive rolodex.
+Jealous readily opens up his massive Rolodex.
 He's at home mixing business and progressive causes.
 "It's just a new path up the same mountain," he says.

 At this stage in the campaign, technology is more a side hustle for Jealous than a stump speech.